monash-programming-team/new_binder/_drafts/problems-21-s2-c1.md

 </div>

-## Problem 2 - Optimal Farming
+## Optimal Farming

 ### Statement

 Amy has just bought a farm in the outback, and wants to start selling tomatoes.
 Some of the crops in the farm are already tomatoes, but there are others she wants to get rid of and replace with tomatoes.

 Amy has employed the help of Square Tomatoes Group™.
-Amy can pay the group $\\(s\\) to plant an \\(s \times s\\) grid of crops with tomatoes (It doesn't matter if the existing crop was tomatoes or not, and this grid can extend past the farm limits).
+Amy can pay the group $\\(s\\) to plant an \\(s \times s\\) grid of crops with tomatoes (It doesn't matter if the existing crop was tomatoes or not, all grid squares become tomatoes.
+This square can also exceed Amy's farm).
 Amy wants to minimise her cost to Square Tomatoes Group™ such that all crops are tomatoes.

-TODO: Test cases and images.

 ### Input / Output